Hausdorff Reductions and the Exponential Hierarchies: Charting the Iterated Exponential Hierarchies via Hausdorff Classes

-From the previous results, we can also easily obtain the following stating a relationship between successive levels of the \BHText over $\Oracle{\iNExpTime{i}}{\SigmaP{c}}$.
-The analogue result for the \BHText over \NPTime can be found in \cite{KoblerSW87,Wagner1990,Beigel1991}.
-In all these works, the result relies on the mind changes technique.
-Here, the result is a consequence of \cref{theo_exp_nexp_containment}, whose proof is entirely based on the analysis of machine computations.
+By \zcref{theo_specific_chain_parallel_hausdorff}, we obtain the following relationship between successive levels of the \BHText over $\Oracle{\iNExpTime{i}}{\SigmaP{c-1}}$.
+The analogue result restricted to the \BHText over \NPTime is in \cite{KoblerSW87,Wagner1990,Beigel1991}.
+Their proof of the restricted result relies on the mind changes technique.
+Our general result stems from \zcref{theo_exp_nexp_containment}, whose proof is entirely based on machine computation analysis.
+The proof is in \zcref{sec_detailed_proofs_charting_nexp_oracles}.